 I might have to straighten the tie a little bit there, yeah?
 So this is a bit of behind the scenes.
 Thanks for that, Tim.
 It just shows you that you don’t need to spend vast amounts of money.
 And the great thing is now that we’re showing you this at SDVoE LIVE!, and we’re doing this live by the way, it just takes a bit of thought.
 You’ve got to think it through properly.
 It might look like Justin and I just jump onto the screen, and we just hang out, and we mess around a bit, but that’s good.
 That’s how we want it to look.
 And I’m sure Tim, with your experience at AVNation, people think, oh, you make it look so easy.

 Matt Dodd (15:36):

-And that’s actually probably the best compliment that we as a studio can get if people think that you make it look so easy because there’s a huge amount of work that goes into the background.
-You’re watching timers, and you’re watching charts, and you’re looking at your notes, and you’re looking at monitors to see where your position because if I’m stood too far over here, you’ve got to practice because it could be awful if I’m stood here, and I’m not looking at my monitor and before I know it, oh my good grief.
-I’m stood in front of the guest.
-So it’s timing, and it’s practice, and practice, of course, makes perfect.
+That’s actually probably the best compliment that we as a studio can get if people think you make it look so easy, because there’s a huge amount of work that goes into the background.
+You’re watching timers, and you’re watching charts, and you’re looking at your notes, and you’re looking at monitors to see your position.
+It’s timing, and it’s practice, and practice, of course, makes perfect.
 Justin, anything more to add?
 You’ve got lots of new experiences with this.

 Justin Kennington (16:14):